aclemons/emailrelay/doc/userguide.rst

 servers running in one process, named *in*, *out* and *other*.

 The *in* server is an internet-facing e-mail server with delivery to individual mailboxes that can be accessed via POP.
-The *strict:* verifier checks the addressees in the incoming e-mails against the list of accounts on the local machine and against the given domain name; the IP address of the network connection is checked against a DNSBL database; SpamAssassin is used to
+The *account:* verifier checks the addressees in the incoming e-mails against the list of accounts on the local machine and against the given domain name; the IP address of the network connection is checked against a DNSBL database; SpamAssassin is used to